Date Cake

 This post may contain affiliate links.
 Please read our disclosure policy.

-Ingredients to Make Date Cake
+Date Cake Ingredients

 Ingredients for recipe in individual dishes: dates, vanilla, oil, eggs, flour, salt, baking powder, baking soda, milk, and date syrup.